cwarden45/Bastu_Cat_Genome/basepaws_Dental_Health_Test/README.md

 ## Other Notes

 As I collect more data, I will comment on the preprint ([Kao et al. 2021](https://www.biorxiv.org/content/10.1101/2021.04.23.441192v1)).
-Already, I think the company is supposed to declare a competing interest, because this relates to a product that they will be selling.
+Already, I think the company is supposed to declare a competing interest, because this relates to a product that they are be selling.
 However, I am waiting to say more about the scientific details (and implications for individuals purchasing the test).